Food labelling and packaging for export and import

 - rendered fats and greaves

-POAO can only enter the UK through a port or airport with a Border Control Post (BCP) approved for the category of product to be imported.
+POAO can only enter Northern Ireland through a port or airport with a Border Control Post (BCP) approved for the category of product to be imported.
 BCPs need to be notified of the arrival of the product before its physical arrival at the port/airport.
 Your products must be labelled correctly and the Hazard Analysis and Critical Control Point system must have been used throughout the food handling process.
 See food handling and safety: checklist for importers.

-Some emergency import controls are also in place for other types of food, to reduce known health risks.
+Some emergency import controls are also in place for other types of food, to reduce known or emerging health risks.
 If these are in force, Port Health Authorities and local authorities at ports and airports of entry will usually carry out checks and sampling of imported foods.
-These measures may require that certain products from certain countries have to be accompanied by a health certificate and/or results of analysis for a particular hazard.
+These measures may require that certain products from certain countries have to be pre-notified before arrival. accompanied by a health certificate and/or results of analysis for a particular hazard.

-As with all foods arriving into the UK, you must be able to provide an audit trail for your goods.
+As with all foods arriving into Northern Ireland, you must be able to provide an audit trail for your goods.

 Exporting outside the EU